MultiSafepay/docs/content/payment-methods/paypal.md

 Refunds are only processed if there are enough funds in your PayPal business account.
 Otherwise, PayPal issues an <a href="https://www.paypal.com/us/smarthelp/article/what-is-an-echeck-faq1082" target="_blank">eCheck</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

-To avoid PayPal cancelling the refund, in your PayPal account, authorize PayPal to withdraw funds from another bank account instead.
+To avoid PayPal canceling the refund, in your PayPal account, authorize PayPal to withdraw funds from another bank account instead.

 For support, contact PayPal – <a href="https://www.paypal.com/us/smarthelp/home" target="_blank">Help Center Home</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.